-Brief humping of the bed may be a normal play or show of excitement of your dog and that may not be a source of concern.
+Brief humping of the bed may be a normal play or show of excitement of your dog, and that may not be a source of concern.
 For instance, while running or playing outdoor, some dogs may take a turn in humping each other in a harmless expression of interest or excitement.
 Humping becomes an issue when your dog indulges in it several times within an hour.
-It is important to detect this issue very early and discover its underlying cause before it creates a major conflict between you and the animal.
+It is important to detect this issue very early and discover its underlying cause before creating a major conflict between you and the animal.

-Yes, it is possible to train a dog to stop hunting but the issue is that you may never know when he starts doing it especially when he is in his bed.
+Yes, it is possible to train a dog to stop hunting, but the issue is that you may never know when he starts doing it, especially when he is in his bed.

-Secondly, your dog may hump his bed when he is not getting enough stimulation, especially through exercises.
+Secondly, your dog may hump his bed when he does not get enough stimulation, especially through exercises.
 You should also check any issue that may be aggravating the problem within their private space.
 If you are the busy type, you may want to schedule a weekend exercise routine as a start to distract your dog and reduce humping behavior.
 You may want to add extra few minutes early in the morning or late in the evening before you begin your normal day’s work.

 You should pay attention to the time period when your dog normally humps his bed and repeat the “Stop” command until your dog stops humping the dog.
 You may also install the voice command that relays your voice message every hour, especially when you are not with the dog.

 As mentioned earlier, not all bed-humping behavior should be linked to some sexual aggressiveness.
-Many are borne out of environmental and medical causes and a thorough investigation into the issue can bring a lasting solution.
+Many are borne out of environmental and medical causes, and a thorough investigation into the issue can bring a lasting solution.

 About the author

 David Huner has always been a dog lover, which is why it’s not a surprise that he decided to combine business and pleasure and become a dog trainer.
 But, keeping his dog-training knowledge to himself was never his plan.
-Instead, he wanted to share his knowledge with the world, which is why he created a blog called PetTrainingTip.com.
+Instead, he wanted to share his knowledge with the world, so he created a blog called PetTrainingTip.com.
 Now he is sharing lots of tips and tricks there.